opcoach/E4Tester/README.md

 # E4Tester
-A project to provide tooling to help for Eclipse 4 code testing
+A project to provide tooling to help developpers to test their E4 code using appropriate IEclipseContexts